Module: OllamaChat::InputContent

 -

-#input(pattern) ⇒ String
+#input(patterns) ⇒ String

 The input method selects and reads content from files matching a pattern.